neoncitylights/ContextualTime/README.md

 ## System requirements
 * .NET version: 5.x ([C# language version](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version#defaults): 9.0)

+## Concepts
+There are certain concepts that are mentioned throughout this documentation.
+It may help to read the [glossary](./GLOSSARY.md) file before proceeding further.

 ## Public API
 ### Usage
 All phrases inherit from a common abstract class known as `TimePhrase`.